jfnavarro/st_analysis/README.md

         compute_st_tts.py --min-data-value 30 --max-cluster-size 200 stdata.bed

+    The script will generate a bed file with the computed ST TTs.
+To know more about the parameters type --help

         compute_st_tts.py --help

         Script that takes as input a BED file generated from the ST Pipeline and